Back to all issues

 • Belgium replaced the VAT current account with a new “provision account” (from 1 May 2026).

 The first of the month is when tax changes tend to land, and 1 May 2026 was no exception.
-Two of them are worth flagging — one a rate rise on the road to a bigger reform, the other a quiet rewiring of how a mature VAT system handles money.
+Five of these six took effect that day, spanning rate cuts (Cyprus), rate restorations (Moldova), a reclassification that splits one product category across two very different rates (India), a rate rise on the road to a bigger reform (Liberia), and a quiet rewiring of how a mature VAT system handles money (Belgium).
+The sixth — Brazil’s regulation of its new CBS and IBS — is the week’s most consequential: the operating manual for one of the largest consumption-tax overhauls anywhere.

 Middle East & Africa